mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     Right-click on the Thread Group in the left tree, select **Add** -> **Sampler** -> **HTTP Request**.
 Enter a name for the HTTP Request and description in the comments box.

-    Provide the server name of the App Service you are going to load test, for this scenario, enter  "perfstresswebapp.azurewebsites.net" in the "Server Name or IP" box.
+    Provide the server name of the App Service  to load test.
+For this scenario, enter  "perfstresswebapp.azurewebsites.net" in **Server Name or IP**.

     Enter "/Values" in the Path box, that is the Path of you controller's action that simulates a web application having some delays.
 In this scenario there are no URL parameters but alternateviley you could add them to the parameters list below.